KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Discogs by mboskamp](https://github.com/mboskamp/MMM-Discogs)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2022-08-26.
 1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 2. Warning: No LICENSE file.